387.5 MA Coverage for SSI Recipients

 The CAO finds out about a person’s SSI eligibility when any of the following happens:

 NOTE: When SSA decides that an individual is eligible for SSI, SSI payments begin the first day of the month following the month the SSI application is filed or the date the individual becomes eligible for SSI benefits.
 For example, the application is filed in July.
 SSA decides in December that the individual was eligible back to the application date.
 SSI payments begin in August.
 MA eligibility is effective as of August. ( Appendix D, Automated SSI Open Process.)
-The individual must get a PA 162 M.1 ( Appendix C, SSI Form Letters and Notices.)
+The individual must get a notice of eligibility (PA 162 M.1, Appendix C, SSI Form Letters and Notices).

 NOTE: Applicants who have applied for MA but are getting SSI and MA in another state for the current month are eligible for MA in Pennsylvania as long as the individual meets the definition of a resident of Pennsylvania. ( Chapter 323, Residence.)